inavate-ing/ReactTypicode/README.md

 # Project For Ecara
-This is a Development Project as a Test
+This is a Development Project for API CONSUMPTION in ReactJS using axios and hooks

 ## Available Scripts